 The digital cephalograms obtained were then traced with the help of (Nemotec) Dental Studio 2006 software.
-After the cephalometric soft and hard tissue landmarks were measured on 50 facially balanced subjects of Himachali origin, dentoskeletal, soft tissue, vertical, projection and facial harmony norms and SDs were established.
+After the cephalometric soft and hard tissue landmarks were measured on 50 facially balanced males of Himachali origin, dentoskeletal, soft tissue, vertical, projection and facial harmony norms and SDs were established.
 The values were obtained and statistical analysis was done with Student's t test.

 The STCA integrates occlusal correction and soft tissue balance.

-The soft tissue structure measurements of the STCA emphasize soft tissue dimensions.
-The STCA is not meant as a stand-alone cephalometric analysis.
+The STCA is not meant as a standalone cephalometric analysis.
 It is meant to be used in combination with clinical facial examination and cephalometric treatment planning, to provide clinically relevant soft tissue information with checks and balances (between cephalometric and clinical facial findings) [4].